bikash829/bikash829/README.md

 - 👋 Hi, I’m Bikash Chowdhury.
 I am a full stack web developer.
-I have choosen html5,css3,bootstrap5, javascript, php, django to develop web application.
+I have choosen html5,css3,bootstrap5, javascript, php, Laravel and django to develop web application.
 - 👀 I’m interested in python.
-- 🌱 I’m currently learning django, react, javascript and some advance desining.
-I also accepted a #100DaysOfCode challange.
-You can check the progess on 100DaysOfCode repository if you want.
+- 🌱 I’m currently learning vuejs and nuxt framework and some advance desining.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a job or good internship so that i can improve my productivity skills.
 - 📫 If you want to contact or connect with me you can use my email address to search me everywhere except facebook. "chowdhurybikash38@gmail.com" that's my id you can search me and knock me anyway.
 - 🤔 oh i also have an user id here is it on the below 👇
 - "bikash829"